ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ## {{ model }} configurations

 All released {{ model }} configurations are available from the [{{ model }} configs]({{ access_om2_configs }}) GitHub repository.<br>
-Released configurations are tested and supported by ACCESS-NRI, as an adaptation of those originally developed by [COSIMA]({{ cosima }}).
+Released configurations are tested and supported by ACCESS-NRI, as an adaptation of those originally developed by [COSIMA][cosima].

 There are global configurations for <b>three horizontal resolutions</b>: